Joint Continuous and Discrete Model Selection via Submodularity: Solving an Equivalent Problem

-Our goal is to prove that under Assumptions 1-3, the new relaxed problem \eqref{eq:lattice_opt_prob_relax} can be efficiently solved, and that by solving it we can recover the corresponding minimizer for \eqref{eq:lattice_opt_problem}.
-As established above, minimizing functions on lattices is efficient when the functions are submodular, so we show that our new relaxed problem \eqref{eq:lattice_opt_prob_relax} is a submodular function minimization problem on $\lattwo$.
+We now prove that under Assumptions 1-3, the relaxed problem \eqref{eq:lattice_opt_prob_relax} is a submodular minimization problem, and that by solving it we can recover the corresponding minimizer for \eqref{eq:lattice_opt_problem}.
+As established above, minimizing functions on finitely presentable distributive lattices is efficient when the functions are submodular, so we show that the relaxed problem \eqref{eq:lattice_opt_prob_relax} is a submodular function minimization problem on $\lattwo$.